 You all remember my blog post about an easy way to plant up your pots by using sedum sod tiles.
 If not, see it here.
 But those little trays seemed nice and useful, but I just didn’t know what I could use them for.
 So I put them back on the shelves of My Garden Shop waiting for something to inspire me.
-And finally something popped into my head.
+And finally, something popped into my head.

-What about tiny baby succulent farms!
+What about tiny baby succulent farms?
 Don’t I wish I had an iddy biddy tractor to park in the middle of it just for the cutest of it.
 But let me show you in photos here and in a video.
 Sorry, it’s a long one. ( Of course, you know I had to make a video, right?)

 It’s Easy to Grow Baby Succulents

 Easier than ever, this method of using succulent cuttings is my preferred method of succulent propagation.
-There are other ways to get more succulents such as seeds, the offsets, and stem cuttings.
+There are other ways to get more succulents such as seeds, offsets, and stem cuttings.
 But my simple way works for me and I am sticking with it.

 If you plant succulents often, you may have some cuttings already which are just the broken pieces lying around after you have tackled the job of planting a succulent.
 Don’t throw those away because those discards can be new plants.
 The preferred methods say to leave the succulent trimmings to callous over ( meaning to let the boo-boo dry) before you plant them.
 Sources say 24hrs or others for up to 4 days.

-Sorry, but I have left mine on a shelf in a box for a month or more and they still will grow when place in some soil.
+Sorry, but I have left mine on a shelf in a box for a month or more and they still will grow when placed in some soil.
 I have had them do just fine.
 In fact, a lot of the time, those little cuttings just carry on with succulent reproduction when your back is turned.
 I have gone back to a potting shelf on the deck and found tiny leaves and dangling roots sprouting from an old discarded leaf.
 Can it be any easier than that?

 Irrigation for my Mini-Farm of Baby Succulents?